yangguang760/SuperCapsLock/readme.txt

 Capslock + m n will do the Window Maximum and Minimum;

 The next step is to add window/application check to ensure different scripts for different windows/application.

+2014-12-20
+add the feature of pathchange to use with shapeX as the capture tool for emacs under MS windows.